Below is a list of useful links and resources for PPI advisors and anyone interested in public involvement in research.

 - NIHR Going the Extra MileLink opens in a new window - final report and recommendations of the strategic review of public involvement in the NIHR

 - Payment Guidance for Researchers and Professionals - This guidance (published April 2021) provides information for researchers who need to cost public involvement activities at any stage of the research process.

 - Drop-In Sessions - Members of the ARC WM PPI Team deliver Drop-In Sessions to support researchers with general public involvement queries.
-See our flyer for forthcoming dates and information on how to book a slot.
+Support is available at any stage of your research, and at all levels of experience.
+Upcoming dates:

 ARC WM PCIEP Research

-- GRIPP2 reporting checklists: tools to improve reporting of patient and public involvement in research
+- GRIPP2 reporting checklistsLink opens in a new window: tools to improve reporting of patient and public involvement in research